ajbatac/spotback/README.md

 ## Features

 - **Secure Spotify OAuth 2.0 Login**: Connect your Spotify account securely.
-- **Beautiful, Responsive Landing Page**: A clean and simple interface for new users.
-- **Playlist & Top Artist Display**: (Coming Soon) View all your public and private playlists, along with your top artists.
+- **Playlist & Top Artist Display**: View all your public and private playlists.
-- **Selective Backup**: (Coming Soon) Choose one, multiple, or all playlists to back up.
+- **Selective Backup**: Choose one, multiple, or all playlists to back up.
-- **Multiple Export Formats**: (Coming Soon)
+- **Multiple Export Formats**: Export playlists in their official JSON format or as XML.
+- **Responsive Design**: Fully functional on both desktop and mobile devices.
 - **AI-Powered Metadata Organization**: (Coming Soon) Utilizes Genkit to process and enhance playlist metadata for better readability.
-- **Responsive Design**: Fully functional on both desktop and mobile devices.

 ## Tech Stack